unlock-protocol/unlock/unlock-protocol-com/blog/red-packet-nft.md

 ## Conclusion

-Unlock is a protocol for memberships that leverages NFT.
+Unlock is a protocol for memberships that leverages NFTs.
 It is also an incredibly versatile NFT contract that lets anyone build fun and unique experiences that would not be possible to build _without_ blockchains in a trustless way!
 In December, the Unlock Labs team released an Avent Calendar, last week we shipped a Hongbao application... and we will do a lot more of these activations over the next few months!
 Please stay tuned!